Cryptocurrency As a Hedge Against Inflation

 Inflation can be positive for the economy, but it becomes problematic when it becomes hyper or out of control.
 In inflationary situations or even before hyperinflation hits, people are constantly looking for where to invest their money to preserve its value.
 Real estate, stocks and gold have been the go-to for ages.

 Over the past years, cryptocurrencies have shown potential for use as a hedge against inflation, particularly for people living in developing countries.
-It is less expensive and more accessible than real estate and gold, making it the perfect choice for the average person who wants to secure their money against the harsh winds of inflation.
+They are less expensive and more accessible than real estate and gold, making them the perfect choice for the average person who wants to secure their money against the harsh winds of inflation.